sipeed/sipeed_wiki/docs/hardware/en/tang/Tang-Nano-9K/examples/rgb_screen.md

 Each horizon of data contains back porch, visible data **(this is normally  thought as active data)** and front porch.

 The visible data is resolution we normally think, while the parameter of back porch and front porch depends on the resolution and frame rate.
-Its typical parameters can be found in this web. http://www.tinyvga.com/vga-timing
+Its typical parameters can be found at <http://www.tinyvga.com/vga-timing>.

-The timing of this 5-inch screen we sell is a bit different, its parameters can be downloaded here.
-[Detail book](https://dl.sipeed.com/fileList/TANG/Nano%209K/6_Chip_Manual/EN/LCD_Datasheet/5.0inch_LCD_Datashet%20_RGB_.pdf)
+The timing of this 5-inch screen we sell is a bit different, its parameters can be downloaded [here (PDF)](https://dl.sipeed.com/fileList/TANG/Nano%209K/6_Chip_Manual/EN/LCD_Datasheet/5.0inch_LCD_Datashet%20_RGB_.pdf).

-For other size screen parameters, they can be downloaded here.
-[Click me](https://dl.sipeed.com/TANG/Nano%209K/6_Chip_Manual/EN/LCD_Datasheet/)
+For other size screen parameters, they can be downloaded [here](https://dl.sipeed.com/TANG/Nano%209K/6_Chip_Manual/EN/LCD_Datasheet/).

 The following picture shows the screenshot about this LCD timing.